MaggieDaisy/Discover-Sardinia/README.md

 # 6. Project barriers and solutions

 - During the first steps of development of this page white space was shown up on the right side of the sections page when the background was planned to extend for the full width of the page.
-This was resolve by adding solution code found on the Stack Overflow page to include in CSS stylesheet
+This was resolve by adding solution code found on the Stack Overflow page to include in the CSS stylesheet
 ```
 .container-fluid{
   padding-left: 0rem;